 As RM capabilities of involved parties have become the major concern when choosing a risk allocation strategy, a review on organizational capability is necessary.
-The notion of capabilities can be traced back to [21].
-RM capability can be further operationalized into the following.
+The notion of capabilities can be traced back to [19] work.
+RM capability can be further operationalized into RM routine, mechanism and Partners' cooperation history (transaction frequency)